Find Affordable College Courses

 On average, film graduates from ASU - Tempe take out $24,720 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $365, assuming that the borrower is on a 10-year repayment plan.

 A rank of #2 on this year’s list means Arizona State University - Skysong is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Located in the city of Scottsdale, ASU - Skysong is a public college with a fairly large student population.
+Located in the midsize city of Scottsdale, ASU - Skysong is a public school with a very large student population.

 Women make up 51% of the film majors at the school.